Nouvellie/amazon/readme.md

 # AMAZON
 ###### ######

-# SELECT AN EXISTING KEY PAIR OR CREATE A NEW ONE
-* If create:
-Create a key pair name and then download it.

 ## Use ##

 A new dynamic ip is generated, it is accessed from ssh more easily. (can be static)